talevy/polyline/README.md

-# polyline-simplify
+# WIP:IGNORE polyline

-A polyline simplification library for Rust
+A polyline simplification library for Rust and other things